 I don't know everything and neither do you.
 The world, the universe, everything around us has things that we don't understand.
 Existential and moral questions that have no set answers can be the most fun to think about and debate.
 There are always more things to learn and discover, and to me, that is one of the most exciting parts of being alive.

-In an age of identity, individuality, opinions, and the ability to broadcast them all online, it can be easy to forget everyone else is human too.
 Black and white thinking can be dangerous, and while I respect sticking to your beliefs, considering and understanding other viewpoints is key to maintaining a balanced mindset.
 Even if at the end of the day you still disagree, understanding the motivations and reasoning behind someone else's thoughts is something that I think is vital to our survival in a global world.
 If you truly understand where someone else is coming from and still wholeheartedly believe in your original argument, I feel as though there is more strength in that than there is in blindly following your own opinion without allowing yourself to hear other sides.
+If everyone walked more in the shoes of others, the world could be a warmer place.

 In the busy world we live in now, with full schedules and large screens, it can be hard to find time to think and breathe.
 It is very very easy to become overwhelmed and anxious.
 Take quiet time to yourself without distractions where you can to work through problems, find your goals, and even just daydream.
 Numerous studies show the benefits of meditation and mindfulness.
 Art is my form of meditation.
 Mandalas in particular are extremely calming and meditative to draw, and sharing them with others is my way of sharing my time, and a piece of myself.